Weird-Ghosts/www/content/baby-ghosts/index.md

 The Baby Ghosts program is a time to slow down and consider the future of your studio before you start chasing funding opportunities.
-That doesn’t mean we exclude people who are working on pitches or involved in other programs, but we do require our investees to have the time available for weekly updates, regular meetings, and the willingness to focus on
+That doesn't mean we exclude people who are working on pitches or involved in other programs, but we do require our investees to have the time available for weekly updates, regular meetings, and the willingness to focus on